-The Android OS is packed with settings to personalize and customize your experience on the given handset or tablet on which it is installed.
+The Android OS is packed with settings to personalize and customize your experience on the Android or tablet on which it is installed.
 There are some really cool features hidden inside too.
 Absolute Bluetooth volume control is one such feature, and it comes enabled by default in most Android devices.
 However, sometimes you may face some issues with the Absolute Bluetooth volume control.
 Therefore, you may want to Disable Absolute Bluetooth Volume On Android.

 What is Absolute Bluetooth Volume On Android Devices?